sonali091023/90DaysOfDevOps/2026/day-57/day-57-resources-probes.md

 -->Burstable Pods are allowed to use extra resources when available, but they are not fully guaranteed like Guaranteed Pods.

+Note:
+- equests = Minimum resources Kubernetes reserves.
+- Limits = Maximum resources the container can use.
+- Since requests and limits are different, Kubernetes assigns the Pod the Burstable QoS class.

 ---

 ### Task 2: OOMKilled — Exceeding Memory Limits